hai-vr/documentation/docs/research/other/collision-effects.md

 This works great with damage coming from bullets.

-However, this causes a major problem: Damage caused by collisions with walls are always transmitted by the network owner of the rigidbody itself, but the damage packets from this collision often arrive to other players before the object is even close to hitting the walls.
+However, damage caused by collisions with walls are always transmitted by the network owner of the rigidbody itself, but the damage packets from this collision often arrive to other players before the object is even close to hitting the walls.

 This causes objects to break in midair, or worse, break before they are even thrown.
+This visual disconnect between the consequence and the cause of the object breaking is jarring.

 The solution I chose to fix this is to create a 2nd specialized damage packet, dedicated to collisions with walls.
 The network owner of the rigidbody will sumbit those specialized damage packets, containing the position of the rigidbody when it collides with anything.